-An electronics store needed to sell online.
+An electronics retailer needed to sell online.
 Not just a storefront — the full operation.
 Import thousands of products from a B2B distributor.
 Set prices with margin rules.
-List on the country's biggest marketplace.
-Watch what competitors charge.
-Auto-delist anything that stops being profitable.
-Forward orders to the distributor for fulfillment.
-Off-the-shelf solutions covered maybe 30% of that.
-The rest was someone manually copying data between tabs, recalculating margins by hand, and hoping nothing fell through the gaps.
+List on Poland's biggest marketplace.
+Watch competitor prices.
+Auto-delist anything unprofitable.
+Forward orders for fulfillment.
+The owner was doing most of it manually across multiple tabs, recalculating margins by hand, hoping nothing fell through the gaps.
+Off-the-shelf solutions covered maybe 30% of that workflow.
 I built the system that connects everything.

 "The marketplace doesn't give you competitor pricing through their API.
 Scraping is the only way to get it.
 But raw scraping returns garbage — you'd get listings for the same search term that have nothing to do with your product.
 I built Levenshtein-distance title matching on top of Scrapfly's proxy layer to verify that a scraped result actually matches the product before the price goes into the profitability calculation.
 Scrapfly handles anti-bot bypass.
 I handle the matching logic.
 Without both, the margin analysis would be wrong half the time."